acp29/eventer/README.md

 - Changed Eventer behaviour when 'Split' valus is not an exact multiple of the whole recording length - the last wave will be discarded if it is not equal to the 'Split' value
 - Fixed bug that prevented the recording configuration to be updated upon loading an analysis.evt file

+**v1.2.0** Release version (source code in version associated with MATLAB R2020b)

+- Added Axon Binary File (ABF version 1.83) as an additional export format.
+This widely recognised format is now adopted as Eventer's default output wave format.
+The ABF files created by eventer are readable in ClampFit, Axograph, Stimfit, WinWCP and EasyElectrophysiology (at least that's what we've tested them in)

 ## Development roadmap

 - Add option to apply median filter method for low-pass filtering in the filter waves section
 - Fix bug that halts merge when the fit to the ensemble average event fails (plot fit using initial values (average template time constants) instead)
-- Add Axon Binary File (ABF version 1) as an additional export format
 - Reduce memory footprint of eventer
 - Add support to load files acquired using Symphony (http://symphony-das.github.io/)
 - Add support to load and export files in NWB format (https://www.nwb.org/nwb-neurophysiology/)